We develop solutions to help people recover from trauma associated to the locomotor system

 We do our best to make it as easy as possible to use for both patients and therapists

-Pierre passed almost his entire career in the Medical devices field.
-He occupied key executive positions in companies such as Johnson & Johnson, Sulzer Medica, Intermedics SA or Institut Straumann AG.
-He participated or led different venture creations and exits as a co-founder or member of the Board of Directors.
-He is member of the board of directors of several high tech companies.
-Pierre is a lecturer at EPFL, IMD and CTI Entrepreneurship.
-Pierre brings his experience in the production, marketing & sales of a medical device.
+Pierre spent almost his entire career in the medical device field.
+He held key executive positions in companies such as Johnson & Johnson, Sulzer Medica, Intermedics SA and Institut Straumann AG.
+He successfully led different venture creations and exits as a co-founder and/or member of the Board of Directors.
+He is currently a member of the board of directors of several high tech companies and a lecturer at EPFL, IMD and CTI Entrepreneurship.
+Pierre brings his experience in the production, marketing & sales of the medical device.

 Yannick holds a Master of Sciences in engineering in industrial technologies and a CAS in CA/RA/QA for medical devices.
 He has implemented the initial motion control of the robot and led the development of the user interface.
 His expertise in assessment and risk management applied to medical electrical equipment allows safe development of products based on the standards in force to comply with european MDD and MDR.
 Yannick is also a lecturer in various medical device development and risk managment courses for BAS, MAS and CAS students.

 Carl has been involved in the development of medical devices for 12 years.
 During his Ph.D.
 Thesis at EPFL, on “Functional orthosis with parallel and serial kinematics for the rehabilitation of the lower limbs”, he specialized in biomechanics and invented the first concept of the Lambda robot.
 He is currently Professor at the HEIG-VD in the Biomedical Engineering Group and continues his research in robotics applied to rehabilitation as head of the biomechanics laboratory.

 Michel is a researcher in the field of robotics and control with more than 15 years of experience.
 He specialized in Physical Human Robot Interaction.
 His past achievements include the development of a new class of High Performance Actuators for Interaction and specialized Impedance/Admittance Control Schemes.
 He is currently a professor at Hepia Geneva, member of the HES-SO University of Applied Sciences and Arts in western Switzerland.
 Michel joined the LHS development team in 2009 and developed all the Model Based Motion Control Schemes.